DScheglov/mongoose-schema-jsonschema/README.md

 ### mongoose.Schema.prototype.jsonSchema

-Builds the json schema based on the Mongooose schema. if schema has been already built the method returns new deep copy
+Builds the json schema based on the Mongoose schema. if schema has been already built the method returns new deep copy

 Method considers the `schema.options.toJSON.virtuals` to included